YongoDavid/Demo-2024-Mar/README.md

 Daily dose and uderika project
 Swiper.js giving me a challenge. still trying to figure out what the issue is ,went through the whole code and syntax is alright.
+Might try another method instead of downloading the assets.